leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/02_Journalize_the_transactions_for_June.md

+## PART 1: CREATE JOURNAL FOR JUNE

-Create a Journal for the month of June using the following Transactions table.
+Create a Journal for the month of June in the template provided on the right using the following Transactions.
 Click Submit button once you complete.

 ```
 [cosmatt-widget]